What You Need to Know About Anti-Anxiety DrugsIn This Article

 Many different types of medications are used in the treatment of anxiety disorders, including traditional anti-anxiety drugs such as benzodiazepines, and newer options like antidepressants and beta-blockers.

 These medications can be very effective, but they shouldn’t be thought of as a cure.
 Anxiety medication can provide temporary relief, but it doesn’t treat the underlying cause of the anxiety disorder.
 Once you stop taking the drug, the anxiety symptoms often return in full force.

 It’s important to be aware of the risks of anxiety medication, too.
 Anxiety medication can cause a wide range of unpleasant and sometimes dangerous side effects.
 Many medications for anxiety are also habit forming and physically addictive, making it difficult to stop taking them once you’ve started.

 The bottom line

-If you have severe anxiety that’s interfering with your ability to function, medication may be right for you.
+If you have anxiety that’s severe enough to interfere with your ability to function, medication may be right for you.
 However, many people use anti-anxiety medication when therapy, exercise, or self-help strategies would work just as well or better—minus the side effects and risks.

 Therapy and self-help strategies can help you get to the bottom of your underlying issues and develop the tools to beat anxiety for good.
 So while drug treatment can be beneficial, it’s by no means the only answer.
 There are other effective treatment approaches that can be taken in addition to or instead of medications.
 It's up to you to evaluate your options and decide what's best for you.